jessety/pm2-installer/README.md

 # pm2-offline-installer

-> Install pm2 globally offline on Windows or Linux
+> Install pm2 globally offline on Windows, Linux, or Darwin

 Do you need to install pm2 on a machine without internet access?
 You're in the right place.